 The definitions of illumination are as follows, according to Merriam-Webster:

-My work is almost always informed by music, poetry, or scripture.
-I study the music or the scripture intensely before I even put a brush to canvas or water on paper.
-It requires that I really take on a text or a piece of music, I have to give it time and space to breathe.
+My work is almost always informed by scripture, poetry, theology, and philosophy.
+I study the material intensively before I even put a brush to canvas or water on paper.
+This deep contemplation requires considerable time and energy.
+I have to give it time and space to breathe in a world where there is increasing pressure to be quick and efficient.
 If I don't understand the poem or the scripture, it comes through in my work.
 I have to ask what the author meant, who he or she was speaking to, what they intended me to feel.
-Then, apart from their intent, I have to ask what I really feel in of the information, from my own point of view, shaped by experiences and my one unique life.
-Only then can I put a brush to paper or canvas.
+Of course, the process is filtered through my own experience, bias, and viewpoint.
+I convey what I am learning by taking all of this information and experience, creating a visual feast from my own point of view.

-I paint using mostly abstract gestures and imagery, still with intense inky pigments, and still using metal leaf.
-I use composite foil in copper, bronze, silver, and gold.
+I paint using non-representational gestures and imagery with intensely pigmented ink, and using metal foils as an homage to the illuminators of the past.
 The gold in most of my work represents the presence of the divine in all things, taking all shapes, present in the blackest black or the purest white.
-For me, this process of illumination involves all definitions: I am trying to gain understanding or find answers to difficult questions about myself, my life, or a particular spiritual or philosophical question, I am trying to shine a light on the God who drives me to do this work, and I am working, in my own way, in the tradition of old illumination: using paper and canvas and pigment with precious metals to create a beautiful object that helps point to the one who made all things.
+For me, this process of illumination involves all definitions of the word: I am trying to gain understanding or find answers to difficult questions about myself, my life, or a particular spiritual or philosophical question.
+I am wrestling with the mysteries of God and faith through this marvelous tradition of illumination: using paper and canvas and pigment with precious metals to create a beautiful artifact that points to the one who made all things.

-There is a lot of trust involved, working this way.
 Sometimes I see a vision come to life on the canvas so easily, and other paintings come much harder.
 It mirrors the way that some questions have immediate answers, and others linger in the gray area, others are more difficult or take more time.
-And sometimes you find the answer, sometimes you can only see it in part.
+Sometimes I seem to find the answer, or sometimes I can only see it in part.